How to Glaze Bathroom Cabinets for an Antique Look?

 Here are a few steps you can follow to remove the old dried glaze from cabinets:

-1. Using a power palm sander (fitted with fine-grit paper), start sanding the cabinets
+1. Use a power palm sander (fitted with fine-grit paper) to sand the cabinets

 2. Work slowly to remove the entire glaze both from inside and outside of the cabinets

-6. While sanding, do not sand too hard to get the bare wood – your goal is only to remove the glaze layer.
+5. While sanding, do not sand too hard to get the bare wood – your goal is only to remove the thin glaze layer.

 The bottom line

-To glaze or not to glaze your bathroom flat panel cabinets will generally depend on the overall design, look and feel of your space.
+Glaze is a semi-transparent coating or finish used in various decorative applications, including painting, woodworking, and cabinetry.
+To glaze or not to glaze your bathroom flat panel cabinets will generally depend on the overall design, look, and feel of your space.

 How to DIY Paint a Concrete Floor in Your Basement?